ADGEfficiency/adgefficiency.github.io/_drafts/2029-10-26-four-deep-learning-layers.md

 ---

-Deep learning is complex - a few of the things a machine learning engineer must master:
+**Deep learning is complex**.
+Some of the many things a machine learning engineer must master include:

 - **layer architectures**, such as convolution or attention
 - **activation functions**, including the ReLu or Sigmoid